 - Organize a big event around them and mobilize as a community

-- Whatever way you want to use these resources, we are here to help!
+- However you want to use these resources, we are here to help!

 TOOLKITS ARE GEARED TOWARDS: